Can You Save Plants That Are Already Frozen?

 It depends on how resistant the plant is to harsh weather conditions.
-Some die under 50 degrees F while others would withstand freezing temperatures.
-In many cases, light frost won’t kill plants unless we are talking about very sensitive ones.
-Of course, the longer they are exposed to the frost, the more the damage will be.
-But it’s wise for you to check the cold resistance of your plants so that you will know how to protect them or if it’s worth trying to save them.
+Some die under 50 degrees F while others can withstand freezing temperatures.
+In many cases, light frost won’t kill plants unless they are very sensitive.
+Of course, the longer they are exposed to the frost, the more damage they will receive.
+It’s wise for you to check the cold resistance of your plants so that you will know how to protect them or if it’s worth trying to save them.

 When it’s freezing, water in plant cells freezes too.
-And this can destroy them because they dehydrate.
-And there is more bad news.
-One would think that if the sun comes out, plants will find the strength to resuscitate again.
-But they are actually shocked.
+This can destroy them because they dehydrate.
+One would think that if the sun comes out, plants will find the strength to resuscitate again, but they are actually shocked.
 Since their cells are damaged, the quick defrost will only destroy their stems and leaves.
 With the plant cells ruined, the tissue of the plant is changing.
-In order to defend themselves against the frost, plants move water from their cells and that’s why they dehydrate.
+In order to defend themselves against the frost, plants move water from their cells, and that’s why they dehydrate.

 That’s a tricky question because it depends on the plant and how long it was exposed to what temperatures.
-One thing you can do to check whether or not the plant’s roots have died is to scratch their bark.
+One thing you can do to check whether the plant’s roots have died is to scratch their bark.
 Start smiling if the plant is green underneath the bark.
-This means that it has been shocked from the cold temperatures and hence has lost its leaves, but its tissue is still healthy.
-So it can bloom again when the weather gets better.
-What you can do is make sure these plants have enough moisture and use some garden fertilizing when the frost is over.
+This means that it has been shocked from the cold temperatures and has lost its leaves, but its tissue is still healthy.
+It can bloom again when the weather gets better.
+What you can do is make sure these plants have enough moisture and use some garden fertilizer when the frost is over.

-So saving or not a plant already frozen is a matter depending on many variables.
+Saving a plant that has already frozen is a matter that depends on many variables.
 But as it happens with all things, preventing is better than curing.
-So try to remember taking action before the temperatures fall and always get the help of a professional landscaping maintenance expert.
+Try to remember taking action before the temperatures fall and always get the help of a professional landscaping maintenance expert.